EddyA/bomberblind/README.md

   * The map size & the number/proportion of map elements is fully settable (.properties).
   * **Finding path algorithm**:
     * A finding path algorithm (A*) is applied to assert that there does exist a path between the entrance and the exit.
-    * The map is regenerated (with a maximum number of 10 tries) until a viable map is generated.
+    * The map is regenerated (with a maximum number of 20 tries) until a viable map is generated.
-    * If no viable could be generated, the program does exit throwing an exception.
+    * If no viable map has been generated, the program does exit throwing an exception.

 * Bomber.
   * The bomber dies when hitting by a flame or an enemy.